Skip to content

 end

 The account API exposes procedures to manage accounts.
-This particular procedure that was called by the wallet invokes a syscall to return back to the root context (3), where the account vault is stored in memory (see prologue). syscall can incoke all procedures defined in the Kernel API.
+This particular procedure that was called by the wallet invokes a syscall to return back to the root context (3), where the account vault is stored in memory (see prologue). syscall can invoke all procedures defined in the Kernel API.

 #!
 Add the specified asset to the vault.